LeonardoReMake/car_recognition_app/mobile/README.md

-# Mobile app for MoreTech hack
+# Mobile app for recognising cars